When I first became a follower in Jesus, I wish I had learned these Bible study principles!

 - Always be mindful of the context and milieu when you’re studying a Biblical subject or topic.
 Ask these basic questions: who, what, why, when, and how.
 Learn about the Bible’s historical, geographical, and cultural background and milieu.

-- Determine if the text you are reading is literal, factual, fiction, hyperbole, parable, symbolism, paradox, metaphor, exaggeration, understatement, figurative, simile, metonymy, synecdoche, irony, onomatopoeia, oxymoron, personification, humor, sarcasm, cynicism, prophecy, anthropomorphism, historical, etc.
+- 24. Know about figures of speech.
+Determine if the text you are reading is literal, factual, fiction, hyperbole, parable, symbolism, paradox, metaphor, exaggeration, understatement, figurative, simile, metonymy, synecdoche, irony, onomatopoeia, oxymoron, personification, humor, sarcasm, cynicism, prophecy, anthropomorphism, historical, etc.

 - Realize the Bible records events without necessarily condoning them.